Bullets and Numbering

 - If you want the bullet to be followed by a tab, leave the Text After field set to ^t.
 If you'd prefer the bullet followed by something else (such as an en space), you can type it in that field or pick from the flyout menu to the right of the field.

-- You can apply formatting to the bullet character in the Character Style pop-up menu (assuming you have defined a style).
+- You can apply formatting to the bullet character in the Character Style pop-up menu (assuming you have earlier defined a style you want to use).

 Adjust the position of the bullet in the Bullet or Number Position section.
 The Left Indent and First Line Indent fields control the indents for the entire paragraph (overriding any other indents you've set).
 To hang the bullet in the margin, you'd want a positive Left Indent and a negative First Line Indent.

-If the First Line Indent is set to zero and your Text After is set to a tab character, the position of the text after the bullet is defined by the first tab stop.
+However, if the First Line Indent is set to zero and your Text After is set to a tab character, the position of the text after the bullet is defined by the first tab stop, which you can set using the Tab Position field.
 If you've assigned tab stops already, you can ignore this.